 I maintain that Blum is attempting to reverse the direction of time's arrow.
-Blum is a scholar, and I do not mean to imply dishonesty.
+Blum is a scholar and I do not mean to imply dishonesty.
 He continually admits his perplexing difficulty.
-For example, he states in an addendum to chapter X of his book (Blum, 1962, p.
-178A): The more we study living systems the more we marvel at their beautifully ordered complexity; and we may estimate that the forming of such system (or even much simpler ones) by a single chance act would have an improbability of the order of a miracle, that could have happened only once in our universe.
+For example he states in an addendum to chapter X of his book: "the more we study living systems the more we marvel at their beautifully ordered complexity; and we may estimate that the forming of such system (or even much simpler ones) by a single chance act would have an improbability of the order of a miracle, that could have happened only once in our universe."

 Let me summarize this point.
-Dr. Harold Blum has failed to account for evolutionary processes, including the origin of life by means of the second law of thermodynamics.
+Dr. Harold Blum has failed to account for evolutionary proesses including the origin of life by means of the Second Law of Thermodynamics.
 A careful reading of his book will reveal that he really admits that he hasn't proved the case.
 He stated that second law processes go irreversibly in the direction of greater probability.
 Then he identified some of the major evolutionary events as extremely improbable.
-As further example he states that the probability of evolution of the human brain is so small that it "occurred" only once.
-But if it is that improbable, surely the second law of thermodynamics shows that it could not happen while that law is valid.
+As a further example he states that the probability of evolution of the human brain is so small that it "occurred" only once.
+But if it is that improbable, surely the Second Law of Thermodynamics shows that it could not happen while that law is valid.

-Constraints Imposed by the Three Laws
+Constraints Imposed By the Three Laws

-It is well to enumerate the constraints that are imposed by these laws.
+It is well to enumerate the constraints which are imposed by these laws.
 They are as follows:

-- 1. Matter and Energy cannot be created, while the first law of thermodynamics is valid. - 2.
-Life cannot be created out of the inanimate, while the law of biogenesis is valid. - 3.
-An increase in ordered-complexity cannot happen (in a self-acting system), while the second law of thermodynamics is valid.
+- Matter and Energy can not be Created, While the First Law of Thermodynamics is valid. - 2.
+Life can not be created out of the inanimate, While the Law of Biogenesis is valid. - 3.
+An increase in ordered-complexity can not happen (in a self-acting system),

+While the Second Law of Thermodynamics is valid.

 These constraints are not mysterious.
-They are observable, and common sense tells us to expect them.
-They remind us that you cannot get something for nothing.
-Extralogical considerations cannot override the cold facts of nature.
+They are observable and common sense tells us to expect them.
+They remind us that you can not get something for nothing.
+Extralogical considerations can not over-ride the cold facts of nature.
 Nature's basic laws spell out these specific constraints.

-Mankind has always had its would-be inventors of perpetual motion machines, but each one of them has had to eventually face fact: The observable constraint of the first law of thermodynamics.
+Mankind has always had its would-be inventors of perpetual motion machines, but each one of them has had to eventually face fact: The observable constraint of the First Law of Thermodynamics.

 Mankind has always had its advocates of spontaneous generation, and today there are those who make bold claims that scientists will fabricate life itself within the next ten years.
-May I recommend that you not buy any stock in their proposed life factory.
-They must face fact: the observable constraint of the law of biogenesis.
+May I recommend that you not buy any stock in their proposed life factory, They must face fact: the observable constraint of the Law of Biogenesis.

 The validity of these three laws is observable beyond any doubt today.
-One might ask, then, how anything got started if these constraints prevent such beginnings.
+One might ask then how did anything get started if these constraints prevent such beginnings.
 That leads us to inquire about the time sequence of the origin of these laws.